 - Session 5: November 4 – December 20

 Format: Students receive login instructions one week prior to the course start date.
 Students have 24/7 access to the course site for the six-week period, and aside from assignment and quiz deadlines, the course may be completed at their own pace.
 Instructors provide guidance and feedback as students work their way through the course material.
 Weekly, instructor-moderated chat sessions are the only live course events that students are asked to attend.

 Weekly Chat Schedule: The following times are tentative and may change according to instructor availability.

 Week One: Tuesday at 2:00 pm CDT

 This course provides a broad overview of the operations involved in acquiring materials after the selection decision is made.

-As a fundamentals course, FOA is tailored for librarians and paraprofessionals new to the acquisitions field, in all types and sizes of libraries.
-Although many formats and types of materials are discussed, FOA focuses on the acquisition of monographs in a physical format.
-Although FOA focuses on physical book acquisitions, the structural components of the course—goals and methods of acquisitions, vendor relations, financial management, and ethics—constitute the key components of acquisition and licensing processes for all library materials, in all formats, in all types of libraries.
+As a fundamentals course, FOA is tailored for librarians and paraprofessionals new to the acquisitions field; and librarians and support staff from other library units and library school or LSSC students who want to know more about acquisitions.
+Although FOA focuses on the acquisitions of monographs in various physical formats, it covers key components of acquisition and licensing processes for all library materials, in all formats, in all types of libraries.

 Taking a web course is different than taking a traditional course in a classroom.
 Read Are You Ready for Online Learning to make sure the web course structure is right for you.

-- Donna Smith, Assistant Head of Technical Services, Northern Kentucky University
+- Donna Smith is Assistant Head of Technical Services at Northern Kentucky University.

 Certificates of completion are sent upon successful completion (passing score of 70% or higher) of the course.